 - 1 pound ground 93-99% lean turkey breast*

 - 1/4 teaspoon ground black pepper

 - 1 1/2 cups homemade tomato sauce (or store-bought tomato sauce or pizza sauce from a can)

 - 1 teaspoon sriracha sauce or hot pepper sauce

-- 1 tablespoon pure maple syrup or raw honey
+- 1 tablespoon pure maple syrup (or honey)

 - Optional for garnish- finely chopped fresh parsley

 - Heat oil in large skillet over medium to high heat.

 - Add onion and bell pepper; cook, stirring frequently, for about 5 minutes and until onion is soft.